Gremlin4544/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

-> Answer: The benefit of
+> Answer: The benefit of client side routing is that the browswer doesn't make get requests every time a user interacts with the page.

 ## Project Set Up